-With the aim of promoting training, Fluidra has the in-house school: FluidrAcademy.
-The aim of FluidrAcademy is to consolidate an offer of corporate training on multidisciplinary and business contents to promote the transmission of internal knowledge and interrelation between the professionals of Fluidra and on the other hand to strengthen internal training in Fluidra by offering courses on the main functional and business areas given by internal trainers, whenever possible, taking advantage of the knowledge of Fluidra.
+With the aim of promoting training and development, Fluidra has the Fluidra MyCampus platform.
+The aim of MyCampus is to consolidate an offer of corporate training on multidisciplinary and business contents to promote the transmission of internal knowledge and also the acquisition of new knowledge by offering external content.

+Bolstering internal training in Fluidra, by offering courses in the main functional and business areas given by internal trainers, whenever possible, is considered key in order to take full advantage of Fluidra's knowledge and foster interrelation among Fluidra's professionals.